-Glass Reinforced Epoxy Piping or GRE pipes are becoming a popular choice in the piping and pipeline industry due to its many advantages.
+Glass Reinforced Epoxy Piping or GRE pipes are becoming a popular choice in the piping and pipeline industry due to their many advantages.
 The present article aims to give some basic principles and cares to be considered at the moment of the draft design of an aboveground GRE pipeline.

 Apart from special cases, GRE pipes should be always connected to the bearing structures by means of saddles, made of steel or concrete or of other materials (GRE itself for instance), in order to distribute the loads on a length and on an angle that is able to minimize the stress concentration on the pipe/support contact points.

 In nearly all aboveground applications tensile resistant couplings should be used.

 The selection of the GRE pressure class has to be made according to the following loads: